joepalermo/joepalermo.github.io/_posts/2021-03-28-the-state-of-artificial-intelligence.md

 2 - Look for eyes in that representation and then count them

 I'm not literally saying this is the algorithm, but I have a hunch that this is the right direction.
 I'm also not saying this is how you answer every question.
-For example when answering "How many eyes does a spider have?", I'm pretty sure the answer is arrived at in most people by rote memory lookup rather than generating a mental image of a spider and counting its eyes (that'd be kind of creepy, ha).
+For example when answering "How many eyes does a spider have?", I'm pretty sure the answer is arrived at in most people by rote memory lookup rather than generating a mental image of a spider and counting its eyes.

 ### Reasoning from limited data

-AI is already better than us at reasoning in sufficiently constrained domains that can be simulated.
-For example, as seen in game-playing systems such as AlphaGo (subsequently superseded by AlphaZero and MuZero).
+AI is already better than us at reasoning in sufficiently constrained, simulatable domains.
+For example, we've seen this in game-playing systems such as AlphaGo (subsequently superseded by AlphaZero and MuZero).
 However, these systems are much less efficient at learning to play than humans are.
 A human can reach expert level in perhaps thousands or tens of thousands of games.
 Reinforcement learning systems require millions of games.

 The best definition of intelligence I've ever encountered is Francois Chollet's: